 Workplace Discrimination Solicitors

-The Equality Act protects you against being discriminated against because of certain characteristics, known as ‘protected characteristics’.
+The Equality Act protects employees from being discriminated against because of certain characteristics, known as ‘protected characteristics’.
 This means that you can’t be treated unfavourably or less favourably than another person due to your age, race, gender, disability, religion or belief, marital status, sexual orientation or maternity status.

 If you are treated differently on the basis of a ‘protected characteristic’, you may be able to make a direct discrimination claim.
 Types of claim could include age discrimination, religious discrimination, discrimination whilst pregnant or sexual discrimination at work.

-To be successful, we’ll need to demonstrate that you’ve been treated less favourably than someone else with the same protected characteristic as you.
-This person is known as a comparator.
+To be successful, our employment lawyers will need to demonstrate that you’ve been treated less favourably than someone else without the same protected characteristic as you.
+This person is known as a ‘comparator’.

 If you’ve suffered bullying at work and have resigned as a result of this, you may have a constructive dismissal or unfair dismissal claim.
 Our specialist employment law solicitors will be able to offer you tailored advice depending on your situation.

-If you believed that you’ve suffered any form of discrimination or bullying at work, you may be able to make a claim for workplace discrimination.
+If you’ve suffered any form of discrimination at work, you may be able to make a claim.
 Get in touch with our specialist workplace discrimination solicitors on 0117 325 2929 or complete our online enquiry form.